 NYBG courses are open only to Horticulture (AAS) students and must be approved by both the Program Director at BCC and the Director of Education at NYBG.
-Additionally, substitution of Horticulture courses must have the written approval of the BCC Program Director.
+Students may take horticulture classes at NYBG only after completion of BIO 11, BIO 12, and CHM 17 at BCC.
+Additionally, students can begin horticulture classes at NYBG in the summer or fall only.
+Substitution of Horticulture courses must have the written approval of the BCC Program Director.